Zedstar16/Eval/README.md

 # Eval
 Pretty simple plugin as always :D

-This plugins gives a /eval command
+This plugin gives a /eval command

 /eval is used to execute php code in game, the plugin catches most errors, and sends the error message to you.